 - + copy Created with Sketch.

-Shinohara has received many national and international awards, being the following especially significant: The Architectural Institute of Japan great award in 205 and the commemorative Golden Lion of the Venice Biennale in 2010.
+Shinohara has received many national and international awards, with the following especially significant: The Architectural Institute of Japan's great award in 205 and the commemorative Golden Lion of the Venice Biennale in 2010.
+Across his career, his architectural thinking underwent an important transformation.
+His early houses explored clarity, geometric balance and spatial order, often drawing inspiration from the compositional logic of traditional Japanese dwellings.
+These projects typically adopted simple and legible arrangements in which symmetry and proportion played a central role.

 Read more